dibjyotih/necxis_assignment/README.md

 The front end runs on localhost:3000 after lauching the firebase.ts as npm run dev
 ## Expo

-Expo part is available in https://github.com/dibjyotih/necxis_submit you can run the website in your expo-go app

 ## 📦 Tech Stack
 Frontend: Next.js, MUI, Firebase